GREAT OCEAN ROAD

 Get your gourmet fix with menus bursting with local flavours.
 The seafood (and the views) are superb at Chris’s Restaurant at Apollo Bay.
 The Lightkeepers Café (at Cape Otway Lightstation) captures the Otways’ flavours; even the coffee’s locally roasted!
 And Port Fairy’s Merrijig Kitchen menu changes daily according to what’s seasonal and fresh.

-For resort-style accommodation, try Great Ocean Road Resort (Anglesea), Cumberland Lorne (Lorne) or Lady Bay Resort (Warrnambool).
-Alkina Lodge (20 minutes from 12 Apostles), Beacon Point Ocean View Villas (Skenes Creek) and Southern Ocean Villas (Port Campbell) are all coastally located.
-And at Port Fairy, retreat to 54 on Bank or Merrijig Inn for a memory-making stay.
+For resort-style accommodation, try Great Ocean Road Resort (Anglesea), Cumberland Lorne (Lorne) or Lady Bay Resort and Deep Blue Hotel & Hot Springs (Warrnambool).
+Alkina Lodge (20 minutes from 12 Apostles), Beacon Point Ocean View Villas (Skenes Creek) and Southern Ocean Villas (Port Campbell) and Anchors Port Campbell are all coastally located.
+And at Port Fairy, retreat to Ashmont Motor Inn or Merrijig Inn for a memory-making stay.
 You may well decide a farm stay is more fun at Downunder Farmstays.

 MUST DO EXPERIENCES